 5. Check your Turtl analytics

 Once your recipients have started reading your content, they will appear under Known Readers within Turtl analytics.
-You will also see the following which indicates how the known reader was established.

 Important note: Sending out test emails via Hubspot or using the Hubspot Email Preview tool can result in 'no email / unknown' reader data appearing within Turtl analytics.
 This can be removed if required, just contact the support team via live chat or email support@turtl.co.